 Daily Readings, Daily Meditation, & Saint of the Day

-The theme for the 2018 Annual Catholic Appeal is “Sharing God’s Gifts.”
+The theme for the 2020 Annual Catholic Appeal is “Gratitude in Action.”
 This theme is one of compassion, hope, and love.
 As disciples we are called to trust in Jesus’ mercy, to trust in his patience, to seek refuge always in his love.
 Jesus invites us to recognize him in the poor, in those who suffer, and those in need.
-We encounter God’s love when we express mercy and compassion, through stewardship, service, and sacrifice.
+We encounter God’s love when we express mercy and compassion, through stewardship and sacrifice.

 The Annual Catholic Appeal supports those who attend Catholic school, formation of new priests and care for our retired priests, evangelization and accompaniment of Young Adults, and the consoling presence of Christ for those imprisoned.